juanpc2018/Batman-Arkham-Asylum-Game-of-the-Year-Edition-GOTY-Linux/README.md

 sometimes 1050Ti has frame drops "less than 50fps" at 3440x1440 with all Max. + PhysX </br>
 Sofar the most GPU demanding part / scene is at the begginig, </br> GTX 1060 6GB or GTX 1070 could be better at 50fps "100% stable / No occacional frame drops." </br>
+GTX Titan 6GB is an older version of the GTX 1060 6GB </br>

 Running the game without Vsync is pointless, unless its a Benchmark. </br>
 generates more fps = consumes more energy = generates more heat = requires louder fans but monitor cannot display. </br>